The Impossible Dead: Plot

 who was involved with Scottish Nationalist paramilitaries in the 1980s, including Dark Harvest, a terrorist group trying to use anthrax.
 Fox becomes obsessed by Vernal’s story, in part because there are similarities between Vernal’s death and Carter’s murder.
 He interviews various former associates of Vernal, including his onetime law partner, his widow, a madman, a TV personality, and a Chief Constable who is herself trying to deal with a group of terrorists.
 Eventually Fox identifies the person who killed both Vernal and Carter, but Fox has to risk his own life to capture them.

-Structure and Place in Rankin’s Novels
+Structure and place

 The novel takes place over about three weeks.
 Most of the investigations are in Fife, but the team returns to Edinburgh every night.
 Interwoven with the investigations is Fox’s relationship with his father and sister, marked by his father’s suffering a stroke.

 This is the second of Rankin’s novels to feature Malcolm Fox as the sole protagonist, following The Complaints.
-He is a minor antagonist (with very little attention to his point of view) in Standing in Another Man's Grave, the novel which follows, where John Rebus is the main protagonist.
+He is a minor antagonist (with very little attention paid to his point of view) in Standing in Another Man's Grave, the novel which follows, where John Rebus is the main protagonist.
 In the novel after that, Saints of the Shadow Bible, Fox and Rebus work together on a case and come to respect each other.